flecoqui/ASTool/README.md

             FROM microsoft/dotnet:2.2-runtime-deps-alpine AS runtime
             WORKDIR /app
             COPY --from=build-env /app/ASTool/out ./
-            #COPY --from=build-env /app/outputvideo ./outputvideo/
+            COPY --from=build-env /app/outputvideo ./outputvideo/

             ENTRYPOINT ["./ASTool", "--version"]

-This DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/ASTool/master/cs/ASTool/Dockerfile.linux-musl) on line.
+This DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/ASTool/master/Docker/Dockerfile.linux-musl) on line.
 The image built from this DockerFile contains only the ASTool binary.
-It's possible to create an image with an embedded Smooth Streaming Asset for a Push scenario, in that case, you need to copy the Smooth Streaming asset in the folder outputvideo and uncomment the lines containing outputvideo in the DockeFile.
+It's possible to create an image with an embedded Smooth Streaming Asset for a Push scenario, in that case, you need to copy the Smooth Streaming asset in the folder Tests\SmoothAsset.
+You can use for instance the following command  line:

+            C:\git\me\ASTool> az acr build --registry testacreu2   --image astoolpush.linux-musl:v1 . -f Docker\Dockerfile.push.linux-musl

 Moreover, as the entrypoint is :